 James rolled his eyes.

 “Yeah, whatever.
 Just grab on to me so we can get out of here, okay?”
 He reached out a hand towards the girl and she took it.
 He began to rise, face turning skywards, before letting out a small squeak as she yanked him back down towards her.

-“… I hate you so much.”
-He muttered, allowing his flight to kick in and feeling the weight of Tasha’s body beginning to press against his sternum as gravity began to reassert itself.
+“… I hate you so much,” he muttered, allowing his flight to kick in and feeling the weight of Tasha’s body against his sternum as gravity began to reassert itself.
 “Fine, whatever.
 Just tell me how to get to your place before I run out of juice or something.”